poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-01-04-2024-A-comparision-of-basic-low-level-userspace-security-mitigations-in-Linux-and-BSD-flavours.markdown

 | 4 | 0x7f16f6c12b20 | 0x7f16f6ded620 | 0x1dab00  | 0x7f16f6e93000 | -0x2804e0     |
 | 5 | 0x7fdbdc487b20 | 0x7fdbdc662620 | 0x1dab00  | 0x7fdbdc708000 | -0x2804e0     |

 In case of dynamically loaded libraries we can see that they have the same as our binary around 3.5 bytes of entropy.
 However different libraries and mmaped memory have the same offset from each other so if we leak one we can calculate the other ones.
 In this case our mmaped memory appeared after the libc, resulting in a negative number in our difference, but after we mmap enough memory it will start appearing before the libc.
-This is in fact used in the [House of Muney](https://github.com/mdulin2/house-of-muney) which is one of the coolest if not the coolest "house of" glibc's ptmalloc exploitation technique IMO.
+This is in fact used in the [House of Muney](https://github.com/mdulin2/house-of-muney) technique which is one of the coolest "house of" glibc's ptmalloc exploitation techniques.

 | i | stack          |
 |---|----------------|